lockedatapublished/itsalocke/content/index/portfolio/rumm.md

 date = "2014-07-06"
 img = "startup-framework.png"
 preview = "startup-framework-preview.png"
-client = "RUMM"
+client = "XXX"
 clientLink = "#"
 category = "Technical Leadership"
 +++

-RUMM are an energy management company looking to provide business customers with a means of saving energy.
-Locke Data helped RUMM build enery reports and interface to get these on the go.
+XXX are an energy management company looking to provide business customers with a means of saving energy.
+Locke Data helped XXX build enery reports and interface to get these on the go.